apereo/cas/docs/cas-server-documentation/installation/Configuration-Discovery.md

 </dependency>
 ```

-The metadata reported in the discovery generally includes two categories of items:
+The metadata reported in the discovery profile generally includes two categories of items:

 - Capabilities that **could be** supported by the CAS server where the feature is available and yet isn't quite configured and turned on.
 - Capabilities that **are** actively and currently supported by and configured in the running CAS server.